ryanrhymes/panns/README.md

 If you do not have patience to read, you can either jump directly to the "Quick Start" section below for example code, or go to the [How-To](https://github.com/ryanrhymes/panns/wiki/How-To) page in panns wiki.

-**Note**: the new version of panns stopped storing the actual random vectors in the index in order to achieve even smaller file size.
+**Note 1**: the new version of panns stopped storing the actual random vectors in the index in order to achieve even smaller file size.
 This also means it will not work on the old panns index file.
 If you still want to use the old version, check 0.1.8 tag or vector branch.
 I apologize for this inconvenience, but things are always evolving :)

+**Note 2**: panns is implemented in Python only includes very basic features (of our actual research algorithm -- MRPT), it is mostly for teaching purpose instead of for industrial use due to the performance penalty of Python.
+For a thorough comparison between MRPT and other approximate k-nn algorithms, please refer to [Elias Jääsaari](https://www.cs.helsinki.fi/en/people/ejaasaar)'s excellent [evaluation work](https://github.com/ejaasaari/mrpt-comparison).

 **Follow me on ==> [Twitter](https://twitter.com/ryan_liang),  [Weibo](http://www.weibo.com/olutta),  [Google+](https://www.google.com/+RyanLiang),  [Facebook](http://www.facebook.com/ryan.liang.wang),  [Blogger](http://ryanrhymes.blogspot.com/),  [LinkedIn](http://uk.linkedin.com/in/liangsuomi/)**